RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 ### 2.3.
 Testing the connections

-Verify that the Firewire cables you use are good, i.e. of good quality and not too long.
+Verify that the FireWire cables you use are good, i.e. of good quality and not too long.
 We found that external cables longer that 4 meters often cause problems.
-To quickly check if your Firewire chain is healthy, start the `qladisp` utility and make sure:
+To quickly check if your FireWire chain is healthy, start the `qladisp` utility and make sure:
 * all boards are listed.
 You can verify the board IDs and firmware versions as well.
 * the display doesn't freeze intermittently.
 The `dt` value displayed on the first row is the maximum time in milliseconds between packets since the application started.
 The value should remain low (i.e. a few milliseconds).
 It will increase by about 80 milliseconds when you try powering the controllers.
-Values above 1 second usually indicate issues with the firewire chain.
+Values above 1 second usually indicate issues with the FireWire chain.

 You should proceed methodically and add components one by one:
 1. Test with a single controller.
-Use a single firewire cable between the PC and the controller and run `qladisp` for each board in the controller (each controller box contains two boards).
-Test both firewire port on the back of the controller.
+Use a single FireWire cable between the PC and the controller and run `qladisp` for each board in the controller (each controller box contains two boards).
+Test both FireWire port on the back of the controller.
 Test each controller individually.
 2. Test with a second controller.
 Again, test each board on each controller connected.
 3. If you are running into issues (missing board or freezing display), try different cables.